ULJ-Yale/qunex/README.md

 * 0.50.7  [library] qunex_envstatus now reports OS info.
 * 0.50.6  [niutilities] Consistent parameter injection notation.
 * 0.50.5  [niutilities] Harmonized the use of hcp_suffix.
-* 0.50.4  [niutilities] Fixed a bug that crashed the Qu|Nex suite instead of reporting an error in hcp_PreFS.
+* 0.50.4  [niutilities] Fixed a bug that crashed the QuNex suite instead of reporting an error in hcp_PreFS.
 * 0.50.3  [niutilities] Debug of hcpFS/hcp2 command when --hcp_fs_existing_subject is set to TRUE.
 * 0.50.2  [niutilities library] ICAFix ordering of bolds now matches the hcp_icafix_bolds parameter.
 Removed double slash in logs for MATLABDIR.
 HCP glob search debug, nicer lookings exceptions in ICAFix.
 Revised the documentation for the hcp_icafix_bolds parameter.
 * 0.50.1  [niutilities] ICAFix regname debug and optimized bold comparison.